Open-Collective-Foundation/docs/what-we-offer/fiscal-hosting.md

 # Fiscal Hosting

-****[**Fiscal hosting**](https://opencollective.com/fiscal-hosting), often referred to as fiscal sponsorship outside the [Open Collective](https://opencollective.com) context, is when an organization **holds funds on behalf of smaller projects** (which we call _initiatives_ or _collectives_) and often also provides administrative services such as financial oversight and management.
+****[**Fiscal hosting**](https://opencollective.com/fiscal-hosting), often referred to as fiscal sponsorship outside the [Open Collective](https://opencollective.com) context, is when an organization **holds funds on behalf of smaller projects** (which we call _Collectives_ or _collectives_) and often also provides administrative services such as financial oversight and management.

-Open Collective Foundation [provides fiscal hosting services](./) to US-based initiatives that are aligned with our [mission, values, and impact areas](../about/mission-and-values.md).
+Open Collective Foundation [provides fiscal hosting services](./) to US-based Collectives that are aligned with our [mission, values, and impact areas](../about/mission-and-values.md).

-Since OCF is a [501(c)(3) nonprofit organization](fiscal-hosting.md#what-does-501-c-3-mean), our hosted initiatives (through a contractual relationship), are also able to receive tax-deductible contributions without obtaining their own independent 501(c)(3) status - which can be a time- and resource-consuming process).
+Since OCF is a [501(c)(3) nonprofit organization](fiscal-hosting.md#what-does-501-c-3-mean), our hosted Collectives (through a contractual relationship), are also able to receive tax-deductible contributions without obtaining their own independent 501(c)(3) status - which can be a time- and resource-consuming process).

 {% hint style="info" %}
-The Open Collective Platform can be used by initiatives who want to be hosted under a fiscal host.
+The Open Collective Platform can be used by Collectives who want to be hosted under a fiscal host.
 It can **also** be used by the hosts themselves!
 [Learn more.](https://opencollective.com/fiscal-hosting)
 {% endhint %}

 ## Fiscal Sponsorship vs. Fiscal Hosting